github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 ## Upcoming changes to `user` scope

 Historically, `user` scope has provided full access to manage a user's SSH keys.
 Now that we have dedicated scopes for managing a user's SSH keys, we will soon remove those permissions from `user` scope.
-Starting **(PUBLICATION DATE + 30 DAYS)**, `user` scope will no longer provide access to SSH keys.
+Starting **March 24, 2014**, `user` scope will no longer provide access to SSH keys.
 Applications that need this access should request one of the new scopes described above.

 ## Keys are now immutable

 To simplify the security audit trail for SSH keys, we're making keys immutable.
 API consumers can continue to create keys and delete keys as needed, but keys can no longer be changed.
 To change an existing key, API consumers should delete the existing key and create a new one with the desired attributes.
 This change applies both to a [user's SSH keys][user-keys] and a [repository's deploy keys][deploy-keys].

+## Deleting keys when revoking a token

+In addition, starting today, any keys created via an OAuth token will be deleted when that token is revoked.

 As always, if you have any questions or feedback, [please get in touch][contact].